Bubiyan Island: Ramsar Convention

 In response to Kuwait becoming the 169th signatory of the Ramsar Convention, the Mubarak al-Kabeer reserve was designated as the country's first Wetland of International Importance.
 The 50,948 hectare reserve consists of small lagoons and shallow salt marshes and is important as a stop-over for migrating birds on two migration routes; Turkey to India and Eurasia to Africa.
-Breeding water-birds include the world's largest breeding colony of Crab-plover (Dromas ardeola), and the surrounding sea is major nursery for many commercial fish species.
+Breeding water-birds include the world's largest breeding colony of crab-plover (Dromas ardeola), and the surrounding sea is a major nursery for many commercial fish species.

 Geography

 The island is mainly flat, while salt marshes cover some coasts.
 There are several intermittent wadis in the center of the island.
 It is separated from the Iraqi coast in the northeast by the Al-Zubayr channel and from the Kuwaiti mainland in the southwest by the Al-Sabiyyah channel.
 The latter channel trends around the northern end of Bubiyan Island, separating it from Warbah Island.
 5.4 km northwest of Ras al Barshah, the southernmost point, Bubiyan is linked to the mainland by a concrete girder bridge over the Khawr as Sabiyah channel, 2.38 km long, built in 1981-1983 and opened February 1983.

 During high spring tides and southerly gales the wet, low lying mud flats that make up most of the island are encroached upon by sea water.
 The island is considered to be at risk of inundation due to sea level rise.